The E-News is sent out twice a month. Read the latest issue

 This blog is part of a series that celebrates the stories of the amazing Community Care Volunteers that have been supporting vulnerable people across Leeds during the COVID-19 pandemic.
 Read their stories and find out more about the people who have been uplifting their communities.

-What does a normal day as a Community Care Volunteer entail?
+What does your Community Care Volunteer role involve?

 How has volunteering during the COVID-19 crisis made you feel?

-What’s your message for anyone thinking about volunteering?
+Do you have a message to anyone thinking about volunteering?